Careers360 Logo

 Important Topics for NCERT Exemplar Solutions Class 9 Maths Chapter 11:

-• Students will learn to draw different angles and triangles with the help of a given set of information.
+• Students will learn different angles and triangles with the help of a given set of information.

 • The students will learn to draw angular bisectors of any given angle.